snoxlax/ca-ToyStore-ex/README.md

 npm run build
 ```

-- The production-ready files will be in the `dist` folder.
+- The production-ready files will be in the `dist` folder